 Resident Advisor (RA)

 Kiera joined the PTI team in her final semester of attaining her Bachelor's Degree.
 She graduated from Kent State University with B.A. in American Sign Language.
 When she heard about the Resident Advisor position at PTI, she was drawn by the opportunity to work with the special needs population for the first time.
 Kiera also works as a lead teacher in a toddler daycare classroom.
-Her plans for the future are to complete a Master's Degree in Cultural Foundations of Education at Kent State University.
+She plans to continue higher education while working.

 “I like the sense of community and being around such positive and genuine people.”